 Walk the streets and take in the sights at a leisurely pace.
 Beware though: it does get very hot and humid during the course of the day.

 For longer distances, grab a taxi which you can order at reception.
-If you would like to enjoy a fun way of getting around, try the becak (traditional pedal powered rides – be prepared for lots of locals cheering and waving on your way as you ride), or hop into a andong (horse drawn cart).
+If you would like to enjoy a fun way of getting around, try the becak (traditional pedal powered rides.
+Be prepared for lots of locals cheering and waving on your way as you ride!
+Or maybe hop into a andong (horse drawn cart).

 Tip: Illuminated pedal cars at Alun-Alun Selatan, close to the Sultan’s Palace are a fun way to get around – kids will love it!